 Innumerable hours editing photos, learning CSS (barf), planning social media posts (double barf) and doing dishes (triple barf).
 There is so much going on behind-the-scenes, but my job is to make it look easy!
 There’s no point complaining about the hard work, it’s just a fact.
 If I lost my passion, I’d never be able to continue.
 I suspect that’s what happened to many of those bloggers.

 Anyway, here I am outlasting them all.
 11 years of blogging, can you believe it?!
 Even though all of that wasn’t food-centric, I think it’s safe to say I’m an OG of blogging.

 Wow, this post got so much longer than I had originally anticipated.
 Thanks for sticking with me as I’m feeling all the feels.

-Quick notes about this delicious recipe for rhubarb hand pies – They are the perfect spring dessert, as rhubarb is just coming in to season.
-In order to get the pretty pink color you see in these photos, picking super vibrant red rhubarb is essential .
+Quick notes about this delicious recipe for rhubarb hand pies – They are the perfect spring dessert, as rhubarb is just coming into the season.
+In order to get the pretty pink color, you see in these photos, picking super vibrant red rhubarb is essential.
 The math is simple.
 Green rhubarb = green filling.
 In a pinch, you can get away with adding some deep pink gel food coloring, but obviously natural is better.

 Tell me, are there any blogs that you loved that have faded from existence?

 Thanks so much for reading A Side of Sweet!
 For more Sweet in your life, you can find me on Instagram, Pinterest, Facebook, YouTube, Bloglovin’, or Twitter, or subscribe to receive a weekly email with new posts and musings from me.Print